 The Future of Human Resources Management

-With the baby boomer generation retiring, there is a massive talent shortage in the Western countries.
+Let’s see what the future holds for human resources management.
+With the baby boomer generation retiring, there is a massive talent shortage in western countries.
 Organizations will have to optimize their workforce to deliver at the lowest possible manpower requirements, and any solution that can help them do this effectively will be a sure winner.

-Moreover, the market is evolving with a huge opportunity for growth across the world.
-Some estimate this to be a $600 billion market by 2015, and we are looking for a sizeable chunk of that.
+Moreover, the market is evolving with a huge growth opportunity across the world.
+Some estimate this to be a $600 billion market by 2015, and we are looking for a sizeable chunk of it.
 Having said this, the biggest challenge is adapting the solution to the regulatory needs and HR processes of all our target markets as well as building a solution for a global enterprise.

-On Pleasures and pains of being an entrepreneur
+On the pleasures and pains of being an entrepreneur

 People make the organization and each organization acquires a unique DNA.
-To begin with, it was difficult to identify our DNA.
-Now, as we are growing, the difficulty lies in replicating or cloning the key people.
+As the organization grows, the difficulty lies in replicating or cloning key people.
 I think it is all about people at any stage of organization maturity!

-Network, ask for help, hire differently, outsource non-key activities and keep on trying till a few things appear to work.
+Network, ask for help, hire differently, outsource non-key activities, and keep on trying till a few things begin to work.

-Most importantly, be extremely transparent with existing employees, vendors, contractors etc. Those who decide to stick with you would be sharing your dream and hopefully support you through thick and thin.
+Most importantly, be extremely transparent with employees, vendors, contractors, etc. Those who decide to stick with you would be sharing your dream and will hopefully support you through thick and thin.
 Try to mature your HR processes as early as possible in your lifecycle.
 This has helped us immensely in identifying and retaining talent.

 1. Be patient